 There are three mandatory coursework assignments:

-1. A formative essay of up to 3000 words on a self-selected topic.
+1. A formative essay of around 3000 words on a self-selected topic.
 The topic covered in the formative essay cannot be used in the assessed essay or in the oral exam presentation.

 3. A 5 minute discussion of a seminar presentation given by another student.